michael bermanUNIVERSAL FUND MEMBER

 michael's Story

 michael joined Watsi on March 12th, 2013.
-Two years ago, michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. michael's most recent donation supported Sokvisal, a 23 year old man from Cambodia, to fund a joint stabilization procedure to use his arm again.
+Three years ago, michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. michael's most recent donation supported Genesis, a 14-year-old girl from Bolivia, to fund heart surgery.

 Impact